 Between 2003 and 2009, contact with objects and equipment was responsible for causing 4.7 percent of all fatal security guard injuries, and 14 percent of all non-fatal work injuries among security guards.

 Overexertion can also cause injury to security guards.
 In fact, eight percent of all reported non-fatal injuries among security guards resulted from overexertion.
 Having to work long hours, standing in the hot summer sun, or having to cover more ground or duties beyond a work assignment, are all examples of actions that could cause a security guard to become overexerted.

 Your Legal Rights as a Security Guard in Indiana

 As a security guard, you have certain rights.
 If you are injured on the job, you should be eligible to file a benefits claim with your employer’s workers’ compensation insurance provider.
 Workers injured on the job or during the course of performing their work-related duties, have the legal right to seek financial benefits to cover medical costs and a portion of their lost wages.
 In the event a security guard is killed on the job, his or her family has the right to seek workers’ comp death benefits.

 When a security guard is injured or killed as a result of a third party’s actions or inaction, the security guard may potentially have a legal case against that individual.
 If this should occur to you, it is recommended you seek legal counsel to help you file a lawsuit to recover damages you may be rightfully owed.
-Call Sevenish Law Firm now to discuss your case with a skilled Indianapolis personal injury attorney.
+Call our first responder accident attorneys to discuss your accident and legal options in a free consultation.